ElliotKillick/qvm-create-windows-qube/README.md

 ### Whonix Recommendations for Windows-Whonix-Workstation

 Everything mentioned [here](https://www.whonix.org/wiki/Other_Operating_Systems) up to "Even more security" is implemented.
 "Most security" is to use an official Whonix-Workstation built yourself from source.
 This feature is not official or endorsed by Whonix.

+It's recommended to read [this](https://www.whonix.org/wiki/Windows_Hosts#Windows_Backdoors) Whonix documentation to understand the implications of using Windows in this way.

 ### Easy to Reset Fingerprint